thinmanj/logseq-python-library/examples/logseq-demo/Welcome to Demo.md

-- # Welcome to the Logseq DSL Demo! 🎉
+- # Welcome to the Logseq Demo! 🎉
-- This demo was generated on 2025-10-13 at 23:52:13 using the new **Logseq Builder DSL**.
+- This demo was generated on 2025-10-13 at 23:57:06 using the **Logseq Builder DSL**.
 - ## What's New in This Demo
 - 🏗️ **Type-safe content creation** - No more string templates!
 - 🎯 **Fluent interface** - Readable and intuitive code